• Skip to primary navigation

 Notes

-*You can use any granulated sugar of your choice!
-I have used coconut sugar and raw sugar!
+*You can use any granulated sugar of your choice.
+I have used coconut sugar and raw sugar!*

-**For vegan option: mix 1 TBS ground flaxseed with 2.5 TBS hot water.
+*For vegan option: mix 1 TBS ground flaxseed with 2.5 TBS hot water.
 Let sit for 5 minutes until gelatinous.
-Use in recipe in place of egg.
+Use in the recipe in place of egg.
+If the batter is too thick, add extra milk 1 TBS at a time until it reaches your desired consistency!

 Nutrition